International Advisory Board

 Board Members 2020-2023

-Due to the SARS CoV-2 pandemic, we had to postpone the appointment of board members for the 2020–2023 term.
+Due to the severe travel restrictions from the global COVID-19 pandemic, we had to postpone the appointment of board members for the 2020–2023 term.

 Board Members 2016-2019

 Hans Akkermans is a professor and the head of the Business Informatics Section at the Free University Amsterdam and is an international consultant.
 His research interests are interdisciplinary information science, distributed intelligence, and innovation with advanced information and communication technologies (ICT).
 He’s the chair of the board of the Netherlands Graduate Research School of Information and Knowledge Systems, the scientific director of EnerSearchAB, an international industrial consortium on ICT in energy, and the coordinator of this area for the European Commission.
 He also leads Vubis, the Amsterdam multidisciplinary research center for business infor-mation sciences.
 He holds a cum laude PhD in theoretical physics from the University of Groningen.

 Carlo is a Professor and Chair of Software Engineering at Politecnico di Milano.
 He has been the Rector’s delegate for research, past member of the Academic Senate and of the Board of Governors, and past Department Chair.
 He is an ACM Fellow, IEEE Fellow, Member of Academia Europaea, Member of the Italian Academy of Sciences (Istituto Lombardo).
 Carlo has been awarded the 2006 ACM SIGSOFT Distinguished Service Award, and is a former President of Informatics Europe.
 He served on the evaluation board of several international research projects and institutions in Europe, Japan, and the USA.
 Currently, he is an Associate Editor of Communications of the ACM, Science of Computer Programming, Service Oriented Computing and Applications, and Computing.